Electric Vehicle Value Chain: How It Is Changing for Lenders

 The Future of Auto Financing

-Auto financing in the future will change to suit customers’ needs.
-Vehicles will generally be more intelligent and connected, as many other devices like phones and cameras have become.
+In the future, auto financing will need to change to suit customers’ needs.
+Vehicles will be more intelligent and connected, as many other devices like phones and cameras have become.
 Traditional auto finance will likely still be offered to individual customers, but ownership standards may change, with more people co-owning and sharing vehicles.
-While traditional loans and leases are unlikely to go away completely, financing will likely have a number of different models.
+While traditional loans and leases are unlikely to go away completely, financing will likely have several different models.
 For example, emphasis may be on commercial lending with tighter margins and lower residual values for certain vehicles.

 Autonomous Vehicles